This course is unavailable through clearing

-- We offer a vibrant learning environment with extensive engineering industry links maintained by the Department's Industrial Advisory Board and collaborative research.
+- Experience a vibrant learning environment with extensive engineering industry links

-- Excellent resources for information, computation, workshop and experimental laboratory facilities, including laser laboratories and wind tunnels.
+- Use our excellent resources for information, computation, workshop and laboratory facilities, including laser laboratories and wind tunnels

-- Accredited for professional registration by the Institution of Mechanical Engineers-will meet 4-year study requirement for Chartered Engineer (CEng).
+- Your course is accredited for professional registration by the Institution of Mechanical Engineers, and you will meet the academic requirements towards becoming a Chartered Engineer (CEng).